Qwebeck/conversational-ai/README.md

 # 5. Environment configuration description
+Our bot will be used on Discord Server as an extension for regular text channels.
+By default it will be available for every user on server, allowing them to search articles using WikipediaAPI.

+Bot will need access to KeyPhraseService, which can be configured during bot installation on Discord Server.

+WikipediaAPI is free to use, no need for further configuration.

 # 6. Installation method
 # 7. How to reproduce - step by step
 ## Infrastructure as Code approach